 U.S. Agricultural Trade at a Glance

 The United States is the world’s second largest agricultural trader, after the European Union.
-Both U.S. agricultural exports and imports increased significantly over the last quarter century, due to the economic ascension of many emerging economies, as well as the implementation of policies (both foreign and domestic) that have expanded U.S. access to foreign markets.
-Over the same period, the geographic and product composition of U.S. agricultural trade has shifted, as rising incomes and growing supply capacity of emerging economies have reshaped global supply and demand for agricultural and food products (see publication below).The Global Landscape of Agricultural Trade, 1995-2014
+U.S. agricultural exports and imports increased significantly over the last 25 years due to the economic ascension of many emerging economies, as well as the implementation of foreign and domestic policies that expanded U.S. access to foreign markets.
+Over the same period, the geographic and product composition of U.S. agricultural trade shifted, as rising incomes and growing supply capacity of emerging economies reshaped global supply and demand for agricultural and food products (see publication below).The Global Landscape of Agricultural Trade, 1995-2014

 With U.S. agricultural output growing faster than domestic demand for many products, U.S. farmers and agricultural firms have been relying on export markets to sustain prices and revenues.
-As a result, U.S. agricultural exports have grown steadily over the past quarter century—reaching $177 billion in 2021, up from $66.5 billion in 1996.
+As a result, U.S. agricultural exports have grown steadily over the past 25 years—reaching $196 billion in 2022, up from $62.8 billion in 1997.

 However, the product composition of agricultural exports shifted at roughly the same time, reflecting changes in global supply and demand.
-Most notably, exports of consumer-oriented products—including high-value products (HVP) such as dairy products, meats, fruit, and vegetables—showed strong growth driven by increasing population and income worldwide, as well as a growing diversification of diets (see figure 1).
+Most notably, exports of consumer-oriented products—including high-value products (HVP) such as dairy products, meats, fruits, and vegetables—showed strong growth driven by increasing population and income worldwide, as well as a growing diversification of diets (figures 1 and 2).

 Destinations for U.S. agricultural exports have also shifted over the last 25 years.
 The elimination of agricultural trade barriers, as a result of the North American Free Trade Agreement (NAFTA)—superseded by the United States-Mexico-Canada Agreement (USMCA) in July 2020—nearly quadrupled exports (by value) to Canada and Mexico (for more information on U.S. trade with Canada and Mexico, see USMCA).
-Coinciding with policy developments, rising household incomes and changing trade policies in developing East and Southeast Asia have driven export growth—especially for China, whose share of U.S. agricultural exports more than quadrupled, from 3 percent during 1996–2002 to 15 percent during 2010–21.
-Meanwhile, there has been a decline in the export share going to Europe and high-income East Asia, particularly Japan (for data on U.S. agricultural destinations, see Foreign Agricultural Trade of the United States.).
+Coinciding with policy developments, rising household incomes and changing trade policies in developing East and Southeast Asia have driven export growth—especially for China, whose share of U.S. agricultural exports more than quadrupled, from 4 percent during 1997–2003 to 15 percent during 2011–22.
+Meanwhile, there has been a decline in the export share going to Europe and high-income East Asia, particularly Japan (for data on U.S. agricultural destinations (figures 3 and 4), see Foreign Agricultural Trade of the United States).

 The share of U.S. agricultural and food production sold outside the country indicates the level of these sectors’ dependence on foreign markets, as well as the size of the overall market for U.S. agricultural products.
-Since 2010, the share of U.S. agricultural and food production (in terms of value) sold in international markets has remained steady at approximately 20 percent.
-Among the many products that make up U.S. agricultural trade, the USDA Economic Research Service (ERS) estimates that (on average) 23 percent of the output of nonmanufactured agricultural products and 22 percent of manufactured agricultural products were exported between 2010 and 2020 (see figure 5).
+Since 2011, the share of U.S. agricultural and food production (in terms of value) sold in international markets has remained steady at approximately 20 percent.
+Among the many products that make up U.S. agricultural trade, the USDA Economic Research Service (ERS) estimates that on average 23 percent of the output of nonmanufactured agricultural products and 22 percent of manufactured agricultural products were exported between 2011 and 2021 (figure 5).

-In 2020, Agricultural Exports Supported More Than 1 Million Full-time Civilian Jobs
+Agricultural Exports Supported More Than 1 Million Full-time Civilian Jobs in 2021

 U.S. agricultural exports support output, employment, income, and purchasing power in both the farm and nonfarm sectors.
-ERS estimates that (in 2020) each dollar of agricultural exports stimulated another $1.03 in business activity.
-The $150.1 billion of agricultural exports in calendar year 2020 produced an additional $154.3 billion in economic activity, for a total economic output of $304.4 billion.
-Every $1 billion of U.S. agricultural exports in 2020 supported approximately 7,550 U.S. jobs throughout the economy.
-Agricultural exports in 2020 required 1,133,000 full-time civilian jobs, which included 694,000 jobs in the nonfarm sector (see figure 6).
+ERS estimates that (in 2021) each dollar of agricultural exports stimulated another $1.07 in business activity.
+The $177.3 billion of agricultural exports in calendar year 2021 produced an additional $190.5 billion in economic activity, for a total economic output of $367.8 billion.
+Every $1 billion of U.S. agricultural exports in 2021 supported approximately 6,939 U.S. jobs throughout the economy.
+Agricultural exports in 2021 required 1,230,000 full-time civilian jobs, which included 772,000 jobs in the nonfarm sector (figure 6).

 The Agricultural Trade Multipliers data are available here.